clayne/SSEModdingGuide/README.md

     ![alt text](https://github.com/CDimang/SSE-Images/blob/main/SKSE%205.png)

-## Unofficial Skyrim Special Edition Patch (USSEP)
+## Unofficial Skyrim Special Edition Patch

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Unofficial%20Patch%20banner.png)
 |:--:|
 | *USSEP Banner* |

-_USSEP_ is a mod that is intended to eventually fix every bug in SSE.
+The _Unofficial Skyrim Special Edition Patch_ (USSEP) is a mod that is intended to eventually fix every bug in SSE.
 The amount of changes is large, so please visit the [Unofficial Patch Project Team website](https://www.afkmods.com/Unofficial%20Skyrim%20Special%20Edition%20Patch%20Version%20History.html) if you want to review all the fixes made in the patch.

 The patch is designed to work with every mod.
 Given the popularity of this patch, many authors design their mod with this patch mind, making it a requirement for a majority of mods.